Buddhism in the Philippines: Archaeological findings

-In the archipelago that was to become the Philippines, the statues of Hindu gods were hidden to prevent destruction during the arrival of Islam, a religion which destroyed all cult images.
-One statue, a 4-pound gold statue of Hindu-Malayan goddess "Golden Tara", was found in Mindanao in 1917.
+In the archipelago that was to become the Philippines, the statues of Hindu and Buddhist gods were hidden to prevent destruction during the arrival of Islam, a religion which destroyed all cult images.
+One statue, a 4-pound gold statue of Vajrayana Buddhist goddess "Golden Tara", was found in Mindanao in 1917.
 The statue denoted the Agusan Image and is now in the Field Museum of Natural History, Chicago.
-The image is that of a Hindu-Malayan female deity, seated cross-legged.
+The image is that of a Buddhist female deity, seated cross-legged.
 It is made of twenty-one carat gold and weighs nearly four pounds.
 It has a richly ornamented headdress and many ornaments in the arms and other parts of the body.
 Scholars date it to the late 13th or early 14th century.
 It was made by local artists, perhaps copying from an imported Javanese model.
 The gold that was used to craft this statue was from Mindanao, as Javanese miners were known to have been engaged in gold mining in Butuan at this time.
 The existence of these gold mines, this artifact, and the presence of "foreigners" suggests that there existed some foreign trade, gold being the main element in the barter economy, and of cultural and social contact between the natives and "foreigners".

 As previously stated, this statue is not in the Philippines.
-Louise Adriana Wood (whose husband, Leonard Wood, was the military-governor of the Moro Province in 1903-1906 and governor general in 1921-1927) raised funds for its purchase by the Chicago Museum of Natural History.
-It is now on display in the Museum's Gold Room.
+Louise Adriana Wood (whose husband, Leonard Wood, was the military-governor of the Moro Province in 1903–1906 and governor general in 1921–1927) raised funds for its purchase by the Chicago Museum of Natural History.
+It is now on display in the museum's Gold Room.
 According to Professor Beyer, considered the "Father of Philippine Anthropology and Archeology", a woman in 1917 found it on the left bank of the Wawa River near Esperanza, Agusan, projecting from the silt in a ravine after a storm and flood.
 From her hands, it passed into those of Bias Baklagon, a local government official.
 Shortly after, ownership was passed to the Agusan Coconut Company, to whom Baklagon owed a considerable debt.
 Wood bought it from the coconut company.

 A golden statuette of the Hindu-Buddhist goddess Kinnara was also found in an archeological dig in Esperanza, Agusan del Sur.

 The Philippines's archaeological finds include many ancient gold artifacts.
 Most of them have been dated to belong to the 9th century iconography of the Srivijaya empire.
 The artifacts' distinct features point to their production in the islands.
 It is probable that they were made locally because archaeologist Peter Bellwood discovered the existence of an ancient goldsmith's shop that made the 20-centuries-old lingling-o, or omega-shaped gold ornaments in Batanes.
 Archaeological finds include Buddhist artifacts, the style of which are of Vajrayāna influence.

-The other finds include the garuda, a legendary bird-like figure in Buddhism and Hinduism, and several Padmapani images.
+The other finds include Garuda, a legendary bird-like figure in Buddhism and Hinduism, and several Padmapani images.
 Padmapani is also known as a manifestation or avatar of Avalokitesvara, the enlightened being or Bodhisattva of Compassion.